Welcome to St Mary's PSHE Corner!

 - Improved relationships between children, and between children and their teacher

-Peer Mentors can be found supporting children on the playground during break and lunch.
+Peer Mentors take on the role of supporting children on the playground during break and lunch.
 They strive to make the children's time on the playground an enjoyable one.
 This year, the Peer Mentors will be based in our quiet area and are there to offer a listening ear or a helpful hand.
 They will also have a box full of exciting activities to support children who are in need of some quiet time or space or they will set up games to encourage interaction with other pupils who are need of a friend.

-Keep your eyes peeled on this page to find out how our Peer Mentor has been supporting children throughout the term.
+Keep your eyes peeled on this page to find out how our Peer Mentors have been supporting children throughout the term.

-At St Mary's, we recognise that it can be easy to rush through life without stopping to notice much and as a result of this we have introduced calming and minfulness exercises into the classrooms.
-Mindfulness can help minimize anxiety and increase happiness.
-During this time, the children are taught techniques that allow them to pay more attention to the present moment, their own throughts and feelings and to the world around them.
+At St Mary's, we recognise that it can be easy to rush through life without stopping to notice much and as a result of this we have introduced calming and mindfulness exercises into the classrooms.
+Mindfulness can help minimise anxiety and increase happiness.
+During this time, the children are taught techniques that allow them to pay more attention to the present moment, their own thoughts and feelings and to the world around them.